 Hearts.
 Minds.
 Systems.
+Accountability.
 That’s what we get to work on in the Office for Equity and Inclusion.
 Through individual and community engagement, we reach hearts.
 Through inclusive education and programming, we nourish minds.
 Through institutional change and collaborations across the college, we realign systems.
-All of this is in the service of improving and enriching the educational and work experience of everyone at Smith—students, staff and faculty.
+Through prevention and response, we hold community members accountable.
+All of this is in the service of improving and enriching the educational and work experience of everyone at Smith—students, staff, and faculty.

 With a firm commitment to promoting racial justice, the Smith community is taking concrete steps to build a more just and inclusive academic and work environment at the college.
 This requires every department and office to reflect on the past, study data from the present, and develop ways for their unit to move toward a more racially just future.